St. Augustine’s Most Beautiful Wedding

 What is the procedure to get married at Memorial?

 Contact the Church Wedding Coordinator (904) 829-6451 to check the availability of your requested date.
 You must complete our application and submit it to our Wedding Coordinator.
 The application is reviewed and approved by one of our pastors who will contact you and your fiancé for an interview.
-After the initial interview; you are required to pay the deposit of $900 in order to secure your requested date.
+After the initial interview; you are required to pay the $2,000 facility fee in order to secure your requested date.

 What is the cost?